-The school calendar includes a Superintendent’s Conference Day before students arrive at school and various Staff Development Days throughout the school year.
-Acknowledging the challenges that our teachers and staff have faced this spring delivering remote instruction under stressful circumstances, the district will focus these in-service days on providing support to staff in the areas of social-emotional health and technology integration.
+The 2020-21 school calendar included a Superintendent’s Conference Day before students arrived at school and various Staff Development Days throughout the school year.
+Acknowledging the challenges that our teachers and staff faced in the spring of 2020 delivering remote instruction under stressful circumstances, the district focused these in-service days on providing support to staff in the areas of social-emotional health and technology integration.

-As we enter the new school year, teachers will be encouraged to spend time building relationships, supporting students with the transition back to school, and teaching social distancing etiquette at developmentally appropriate levels.
+As we entered the 2020-21 school year, teachers were encouraged to spend time building relationships, supporting students with the transition back to school, and teaching social distancing etiquette at developmentally appropriate levels.

-When a remote or hybrid learning model is necessary, certain groups of students will be prioritized for in-person learning to the greatest extent possible.
-This includes, but is not limited to, special education students, English language learners, students who did not engage in remote learning during the spring of 2020, and students with technology or connectivity needs.
+When a remote or hybrid learning model was necessary, certain groups of students were prioritized for in-person learning to the greatest extent possible.
+This included, but was not limited to, special education students, English language learners, students who did not engage in remote learning during the spring of 2020, and students with technology or connectivity needs.

-Assessing student learning gaps or areas of need will be critical.
-Formative assessment before a unit of instruction to assess student understanding of pre-requisite skills will be common practice.
+Assessing student learning gaps or areas of need was critical.
+Formative assessment before a unit of instruction to assess student understanding of pre-requisite skills was common practice.

-Acknowledging that the typical content in a given grade level or course may need to be adjusted, content will be prioritized to ensure that students receive instruction for the prioritized learning standards, key understandings, and skills necessary for students’ success in future study.
+Acknowledging that the typical content in a given grade level or course may need to be adjusted, content was prioritized to ensure that students receive instruction for the prioritized learning standards, key understandings, and skills necessary for students’ success in future study.

 Student Grading and Reporting Practices

 - Grading protocols will be contingent upon the model utilized and will be shared at the start of school.